Admission and aptitude tests

 This test is used in selection for certain Information Technology courses and courses where applicants have ungraded results.

-Some courses allow you to complete the Special Tertiary Admission Test (STAT) if you do not meet the usual entry requirements.
+Some courses allow you to complete the Special Tertiary Admission Test (STAT) if you don't meet the usual entry requirements.
 You must still meet the English language, age, and specific course requirements for the course.

 The STAT consists of 70 multiple-choice questions to test your ability to read and interpret information and apply reasoning to data.